There are 3 essential goals for this course:

-Each week, you'll reflect on what you've learned, and participate in our team discussions around these ideas and standards.
+Each week, you'll reflect on what you've learned, and participate in team discussions around these ideas and standards.
 We'll share ideas and resources with each other.
 You'll have the opportunity to expand your personal learning network.

 You will learn to use technology resources and tools and integrate them into products and lessons designed around standards and objectives you'll be teaching.
 You will get to design lessons that will be relevant and meaningful to your own teaching career.